 The palace is the only building on the island.
 It enjoys an idyllic setting in parkland, surrounded by nature, with lovely views over the Vltava River.

-The palace is naturally more elegant, with high ceilings, long draping curtains and finely dressed tables.
+Zofin Palace Restaurant is located on the ground floor of the palace.
+It is an elegant dining room with high ceilings, long draping curtains and finely dressed tables.

-The drinks list has Czech and International wines, along with cold beers, a range of spirits and great value freshly made cocktails.
+The drinks list has Czech and International wines, along with cold beers, spirits and great value freshly prepared cocktails.

-And while you are on Slavonic Island (Slovansky ostrov), take a stroll in the grounds, enjoy the woodland and watch the birds in the river.
-Plus in the warmer months, you can hire out boats to paddle around the island.
+Whilst on Slavonic Island, take a stroll in the grounds, enjoy the woodland, and watch the birds on the river.
+In summer you can even hire a boat and paddle around the island!

 Slavonic Island is around 20 metres offshore, accessible via a short bridge from the river embankment, accessible to pedestrians and taxis.